Red Wheat crop suppliers in the UK

 AC Barrie was the first commercially grown variety because it was the most acceptable to UK millers and the most reliable for farmers

-Newer varieties like Infinity which has a 10% yield advantage over AC Barrie have now taken over and is now the Red Wheat of choice.
+Varieties like Infinity, which had a 10% yield advantage over AC Barrie, took over in subsequent years and today's newest variety, Faller, is now the Red Wheat of choice.

 The strength of Red wheat is in the protein and the quality of the protein.
 Red wheat is a full 3% to 4% higher in protein than Class 1.
 Also the strength and elasticity of the protein (called gluten) is also superior.
 This means it can trap more gas in bubbles in the bread created by yeast during fermentation and also allow the bubbles to expand further, making the loaf larger.